samchopra2003/CA-Simulator/readme.md

 This completes the baseline implementation of an evolutionary algorithm.
 Beyond this lies the method we use to create the neural network along with the associated input, output and hidden neurons.
-Furthermore, I will discuss the specifics of reproduction, mutation, as well as speciation.
+Furthermore, I will discuss the specifics of reproduction, mutation, fitness function as well as speciation.
 Then we will analyze the results of the simulations and the keys takeaways from the project.
 I will also list items that are worth exploring in the future.